ethanpinter/hydra/README.md

 - [Carrot](https://github.com/ethanpinter/hydra/tree/main/Challenge%20C%20-%20Carrot), by [@sheriffCy](https://github.com/sheriffCy)

-To defeat each head of the hydra, you must find a flag in the format "flag{NOT_THAT_EASY}".
+To defeat each of Hydra's heads, you must find a flag in the format "flag{NOT_THAT_EASY}".
 Submit the flags [here](placeholder.example.com) for entry to the League.